danielmiessler/SecLists/README.md

 - Adam Muntner and  for the FuzzDB content, including all authors from the FuzzDB project
 - Kevin Johnson for laudnaum shells
 - RSnake for fierce hostname list
-- Charlie Campbell for Spanish word list.
+- Charlie Campbell for Spanish word list, numerous other contributions.
 - Rob Fuller for the IZMY list.

 ::